chris-odell-focs/Block_Editor_Customiser/readme.txt

 == FAQ ==

-Q. What features can I disbale?
+Q. What features can I disable?
 A. At the moment the only features that can be disabled are those listed at the top of this page.